alttch/yedb-py/README.md

 * Turn the power switch off

 * Boot the machine again.
 The typical result: the latest saved key isn't survived, but the database is still valid and working.
-In 99% cases, the latest key can be automatically restored with built-in repair tools.
+In 99% of cases, the latest key can be automatically restored with built-in repair tools.

 We created YEDB to use in our embedded products as config registry trees and